qdread/SEAStats/index.md

 ### Crash course in Bayesian mixed models with brms

-Two-hour session introducing students to Bayesian models work in general, and showing how to fit some simple Bayesian mixed models with [brms](https://paul-buerkner.github.io/brms/).
+Two-hour session introducing students to Bayesian inference, and showing how to fit some simple Bayesian mixed models with [brms](https://paul-buerkner.github.io/brms/).

 *This course is still under development.
 Check back soon!*